 For post-compulsory students, principals may determine an appropriate attendance pattern(s) that will allow each student to achieve the outcomes of each course being studied.

-While the Board of Studies does not stipulate attendance requirements, principals may determine that, as a result of absence, the course completion criteria may not be met.
+While NESA does not stipulate attendance requirements, principals may determine that, as a result of absence, the course completion criteria may not be met.
 Clearly, absences will be regarded seriously by principals who must give students early warning of the consequences of such absences.
 Warning letters must relate the student’s absence to the non-completion of course requirements.